ErikCMorgan/new-pc-setup/README.md

 - Open Settings -> Style Configurator.
 - Select Material Theme from the theme drop-down box.
 - Click Save & Close
+### Git Bash
+If git bash is not starting in the correct user home directory when you first open it (e.g. it shows User.Name@BCLPTP20994 MINGW64 `/` instead of `~`):
+- Right click on Git Bash -> Properties
+- Replace the "Start in" location with this: `%HOMEDRIVE%%HOMEPATH%`